-- 209 To provide a starting point for Great Seneca's mapping of their Cybersecurity Framework and Privacy - 210 Framework Target Profiles to the NIST SP 800-53 security and privacy controls and capabilities, Great - 211 Seneca leveraged the mapping provided in the Cybersecurity Framework.
-An example of the - 212 Cybersecurity Framework's mapping is provided in Figure 5-1. - 213 See Volume B's Appendices E and F for additional information on the security and privacy outcomes that - 214 this document's example solution supports.
-Appendices E and F provide a mapping of this document's - example solution capabilities with the related Subcategories in the Cybersecurity Framework and - 216 Privacy Framework. - 217 Volume B's Appendix E provides the Cybersecurity Framework Subcategory mappings, and Volume B's - 218 Appendix F provides the Privacy Framework Subcategory mappings.
-An excerpt of Volume B's Appendix - G is shown below in Figure 5-2.
+To provide a starting point for Great Seneca's mapping of their Cybersecurity Framework and Privacy Framework Target Profiles to the NIST SP 800-53 security and privacy controls and capabilities, Great Seneca leveraged the mapping provided in the Cybersecurity Framework.
+An example of the Cybersecurity Framework's mapping is provided in Figure 5-1.

+See Volume B's Appendices E and F for additional information on the security and privacy outcomes that this document's example solution supports.
+Appendices E and F provide a mapping of this document's example solution capabilities with the related Subcategories in the Cybersecurity Framework and Privacy Framework.

+Volume B's Appendix E provides the Cybersecurity Framework Subcategory mappings, and Volume B's Appendix F provides the Privacy Framework Subcategory mappings.